 - Barry M. Goldwater

 - David L. Boren (NSEP) (summer is for STEM applicants only)

 - Donald A. Strauss

 Planning for next year:

 At the end of your third year, you should be thinking about whether your next step is graduate school or beginning your career.
-If you decide that graduate school is the right path for you and you're considering applying to Rhodes, Marshall, George J. Mitchell, Fulbright, Schwarzman, you will need to begin your application at the end of the third year.
-Many of the fourth year applications require extensive work and it's important to be mindful of those requirements.
+If you decide that graduate school is the right path for you and you're considering applying to Rhodes, Marshall, George J. Mitchell, Fulbright, Schwarzman, Knight-Hennessy, Yenching, Paul and Daisy Soros, Churchill, Kanders Churchill, Gates Cambridge, you will need to begin your application at the end of the third year.
+Many of the fourth-year applications require extensive work and it's important to be mindful of those requirements.
 After you decide which opportunity is right for you, make an appointment with the prestigious scholarship advisor to discuss your application.